Your Genesys Blog Subscription has been confirmed!

 As agencies address customer experience expectations, they often mistake action for progress.
 Keep in mind that the purpose of metrics is to drive improvements — not to show impressive numbers.
 In the next blog in this series, we’ll discuss how to use technology wisely when building your agency’s plans for a better customer experience.

-Watch the full, recorded event: Genesys CX Tour for Government, co-hosted by our partner, Carahsoft.
+Watch the full, recorded event: Genesys Tour for Government, co-hosted by our partner, Carahsoft.